ibuildingsnl/qa-tools/docs/tool-development.md

 Which project types apply for a certain project are determined through the interview process using the `ProjectConfigurator`.

-The configuration process can be defined in the Configurator's `configure` method, in which it can use the `Interviewer`, `TaskRegistry` and `TaskHelperSet`.
+The configuration process can be defined in the Configurator's `configure` method, in which it can use the `Interviewer`, `TaskDirectory` and `TaskHelperSet`.
 Templating and such are available through the `TaskHelperSet`.
-These can be used to help register tasks with the `TaskRegistry`.
+These can be used to help register tasks with the `TaskDirectory`.
 A tool's templates should reside under `src/Tool/<ToolName>/Resources/templates`.

 The `Interviewer` is used for IO interaction.